 - Complete virtual and in-service trainings as assigned.

-- Prepare a significant project, with the internship coordinator's approval, that directly supports the Doernbecher Child Life Program.
+- Prepare a significant project, with the internship supervisor's approval, that directly supports the Doernbecher Child Life Program.

 Internship program structure

 Interns work at the bedside/playroom with a certified child life specialist, assessing patient needs and providing interventions and support.
 Interventions may include developmental and therapeutic play, diagnosis teaching, preparation and procedural support, coping support, emotional and grief support, and support to siblings and family members.
 Documentation of encounters and interventions is entered into patient charts.